YubiClicker

 Three ways to route the next registration to your security key:

 - Dismiss the provider’s popup.
-Once it’s gone the browser’s native security-key picker takes over.

 - Pick the security key inside that popup.
 1Password on Chrome has a button for it.